 This report summarises the responses from 30 OECD countries and the EU to a comprehensive questionnaire concerning national approaches to competitive neutrality.

-A Compendium of OECD Recommendations, Guidelines and best practices bearing on competitive neutrality.
+Compendium of OECD recommendations, guidelines and best practices bearing on competitive neutrality.
 April 2012

 This report provides a full picture of existing OECD instruments, and related good practices and guidance, which may have implications for competitive neutrality.